-1.4 Node Counting in Licenses
+1.4 Licenses and Node Counts

-The Tower license defines the number of Managed Nodes that can be managed by Ansible Tower.
-A typical license will say 'License Count: 500', which sets the maximum number of Managed Nodes at 500.
+Ansible Tower consumption is licensed upon the number of Managed Nodes managed by Ansible Tower, regardless of being managed through an API call or Ansible Tower Inventory.
+The Tower license defines the number of Managed Nodes that can be managed by Ansible Tower in the Inventory.
+A typical license will say 'License Count: 500', which sets the maximum number of nodes at 500 (whether managed via direct connection or managed via an API call).

-Ansible Tower counts Managed Nodes by the number of hosts in inventory.
-If more Managed Nodes are in the Ansible Tower inventory than are supported by the license, you will be unable to start any Jobs in Ansible Tower.
-If a dynamic inventory sync causes Ansible Tower to exceed the Managed Node count specified in the license, the dynamic inventory sync will fail.
+Ansible Tower operationally counts Managed Nodes by the number of hosts in inventory.
+If more nodes are in the Ansible Tower inventory than are supported by the license, you will be unable to start any Jobs in Ansible Tower.
+If a dynamic inventory sync causes Ansible Tower to exceed the node count specified in the license, the dynamic inventory sync will fail.
+Note that multiple hosts in inventory that have the same name, such as "webserver1", will be counted for licensing purposes as a single node, even though the 'Hosts' count in Tower's dashboard counts hosts in separate inventories separately.
+However, also note that nodes managed by Tower still require a subscription, even if they are not causing the inventory to exceed a node count, such as in the case of nodes managed via an API call.